Turning An ‘Aspiration’ Into A Deliverable

 So how is this best achieved?
 Organizations can create a transparent, effective, and sustainable equity system based on three pillars:

 • Clear, standardized, and comparable measurement.
-This means agreeing to third-party certification as the highest-level of quality and objectivity regarding the policies you have in place and the progress you have made.
-Disclosing these measurements and your performance to a global benchmark makes the process safer and more responsible.
+This means agreeing to third-party certification as the highest-level of quality and objectivity regarding the DE&I policies you have in place and the progress you have made.

 • Setting specific, realistic, and achievable short-term goals as well as confirming longer-term ambitions.
 This means less vague promises that will be forgotten about long after the current CEO has moved on and more immediate and precisely-defined goals where success can be more easily evidenced and monitored.